Vis4Sense/student-projects/2023-2024/readme.md

 3. meeting: discussed research directions such as using LLM for generating plot ideas, addressing model limitations for Dall E/Stable Diffusion using prompting or finetuning of the model or automatic caption generation for the image.
 4. next step: pick research direction from 4 options and find papers/information to see how to implement, drafting first semester report.

+Hongye
+1. progress:
+   - Still working with the midterm report
+2. question and difficulty:  <br>
+3. next step:
+   - Continue to improve the prototype.

 # 12 Jan 2024

 Ziyue